Steve-Earle/AlarmApplication/README.md

 ## Notes

-Snoozer is a simple application for anyone with a difficulty waking up.
-I made it for myself and have found it to helpful in getting myself started in the morning.
+Snoozer is completely free.
+It is a simple application designed for anyone with a difficulty waking up.
+I made it for myself and have found it to be helpful in getting up and started in the morning.
 Hopefully you will too.